MicroGix/OOP_Project/README.md

 <!-- INSTALLATION -->
 ## Installation
-**Prerequisites**: Make sure that those following dependencies are installed on your machine:
+**Prerequisites**: Make sure that the following dependencies are installed on your machine:
 - Git
 - Java JDK 21
 - JavaFX21